“Should we eat without salt? False. Here are the three foods to avoid-breakinglatest.news-Breaking Latest News

 Who eats without sale don’t you become hypertensive?
-“False,” warns Dr. Christmas of Belardino, head of cardiology at the Anzio hospital.
+“False,” warns Dr. Natale Di Belardino, head of cardiology at the Anzio hospital.
 Even if he then specifies that “the salt-hypertension association must be kept in mind”.
 When you go to the supermarket, however, it’s best to be careful what you buy.
 In particular, it is necessary to have some precautions that can help our health.

-Pulmonary hypertension, symptoms and new treatments.
-The alarm of the doctors: “It is growing among young people”.
-How to recognize it

 What is the risk of cardiovascular disease in cold weather?